 Jump to:

-Great for beginners!
-This dough is great for beginners who want to make naan at home, but have not tried yet.
-You do not need to work with yeast, or any fancy equipment to bring this dough together.
+Great for beginners: This dough is great for beginners who want to make naan at home, but have not tried yet.
+You do not need to work with yeast, which makes this dough almost foolproof each and every time.

-Versatile recipe!
-This dough is extremely versatile - It is the same one I recommend using in homemade aloo (potato stuffed) naan, or keema (meat stuffed) naan, too!
-If you're feeling really ambitious, use these cheese naans as a shell for chicken kathi rolls!
+Versatile recipe: This dough is extremely versatile - It is the same one I recommend using in homemade aloo (potato stuffed) naan, or keema (meat stuffed) naan, too.

-- Yeast-free naan dough: My yeast free naan recipe is the perfect shell for these keema naans.
+- Yeast-free naan dough: This yeast-free dough is the easiest shell for these cheesy, pillowy naans.
 This dough uses yogurt and eggs instead of yeast for leavening.
-If you have time to make a yeasted naan dough, I highly recommend my classic tandoori naan dough recipe.
+If you have time to make a yeasted naan dough, I highly recommend using my classic tandoori naan dough recipe.

-- Salted butter: I recommend using salted butter for the topping, as it adds some additional flavor.
-Unsalted butter can be a little bit bland, especially on a neutral flavored dough.
+- Salted butter: I recommend using salted butter for the topping, as it adds an additional layer of flavor.

 A full list of ingredients with measurements is located on the recipe card, below.

-- Mozzarella cheese: You can substitute mozzarella cheese with any good melting cheese that you have on hand.
-Monterey jack or provolone cheese will work well!
+- Mozzarella cheese: You can substitute mozzarella cheese with practically any good melting cheese that you have on hand.
+Monterey jack, provolone or even pepperjack for a slight kick will work well as a stuffing.

-- Cilantro: If you are not a fan of cilantro (like me!) you can use fresh flat-leaf parsley in the garlic butter instead.
+- Cilantro: If you are not a fan of cilantro you can use fresh flat-leaf parsley in the garlic butter instead.
 You can leave the green out altogether if you'd like.

 - Spicy: Add in some red chilli flakes to the cheese filling, for a spicy twist.